Our economics and strategy team

 Michael Gordon - Senior Economist

 Michael has been part of Westpac’s economics and strategy team since 2006.
-His responsibilities in that time have included currency and interest rate strategy, coordinating the team's inflation, growth and financial market forecasts, and conducting a variety of research.
+His responsibilities in that time have included currency and interest rate strategy; coordinating the team's inflation, growth and financial market forecasts; and conducting research in areas such as the labour market, house prices and macroprudential policy.

 Satish Ranchhod - Senior Economist

 Satish joined Westpac’s Economics team as a Senior Economist in October 2014.
-His work focuses on inflation and developments in New Zealand’s labour market.
+His work focuses on inflation, as well as developments in New Zealand's household and construction sectors.

 Prior to joining Westpac, he was an adviser at the Reserve Bank of New Zealand.
 Much of his career has focused analysing and forecasting the New Zealand economy, with a particular focus on inflation.